choikangjae/local-first-tistory/README.md

 ### Usage

+There are 4 scripts: `main.py`, `image.py`, `category.py` and `auth.py`.
+You have to run each script  manually when you need it. (since it sends HTTP requests every time, I don't want to be burden.)
+- `main.py`: It detects created or modified files on `./markdowns/` and sends requests, save the metadata of it.
+You can `crontab` this, it won't send any HTTP requests it hasn't been changed but it might consume some computing power to hash the `markdown` files.
+- `image.py`: It traverses on `./images/` and sends requests, save the `url` of it at `./.images.toml`.
+It will skip the already saved images.
+- `category.py`: To get the pair of `id` and `category`, you have to run this.
+After that, only when you updated `category` on the blog.
+- `auth.py`: Only once for the first time to get `access token` or your `access token` is expired (maybe).

 #### Retrieve Access Token

 Briefly, `App ID` and `redirect uri` will be used to get `Authentication code`(or just `code`); `App ID`, `redirect uri` and `Authentication code` will be used to get `Access token`.